yguitton/training-material/topics/statistics/tutorials/genomic-llm-pretraining/tutorial.md

 > >
 > > - `transformers`: A library by Hugging Face that provides implementations of state-of-the-art transformer models for natural language processing (NLP).
 It includes pre-trained models and tools for fine-tuning, making it easier to apply transformers to various NLP tasks.
 > >
+> > - `flash-attn`: Implementation of FlashAttention, a Fast and Memory-Efficient Exact Attention with IO-Awareness
 > > These libraries are widely used in the machine learning and data science communities for their efficiency, flexibility, and extensive functionality.
 > {: .solution}
 >